johanvandegriff/jjv.sh/content/about/index.md

 ---
 title: "About Me (at least from my perspective)"
-description: "info about Johan Vandegriff written by himself"
+description: "info about my interests, hobbies, and identity"
 date: 2019-06-10T02:33:57-04:00
 ---

-Hi, I'm Johan.
+Hi, I'm JJ.

 I'm a tinkerer.
 I love coding, electronics, servers, Linux, Arduino, Raspberry Pi, etc. I take technologies, <img alt="Inspect Element" src="/blog/images/inspect-element.png" style="display: inline; margin: 0" /> s from them, and combine them in fun new ways.
 In highschool I was a [co-programmer](/blog/log-e-tales-from-the-electron-volts/) on an [FTC team](/gallery/robotics/).
 I've made some [electronic games](/ArduinOLED/) and many software [repos](https://codeberg.org/johanvandegriff/).
 The devices I own do not own me.
 I believe in user privacy, security, and freedom, and in libre software, open hardware, net neutrality, and right to repair.